 8. Check Every Box

-Be sure to go through each payer’s application closely and supply all required information; an Anthem rep has said publicly that as many as 85 percent of credentialing applications are missing critical details required for processing.
+Be sure to go through each payer’s application closely and supply all required information to ensure that everything is accurate.
+Around 85 percent of all medical credentialing applications contain missing, inaccurate, or or out-of-date information.
 The only way to meet the optimal 90-day credentialing time is to get each application right the first time.

 9. Secure Additional References

-Most credentialing organizations require the submission to include three professional references.
+Most credentialing organizations require submissions to include three professional references.
 In many cases, the actual review doesn’t even begin until all required materials are received.
-That means if a single reference is delivered late, the entire credentialing process can be delayed.
+That means if a single reference is delivered late, the entire physician credentialing process can be delayed.
 By securing additional references (perhaps four or even five), the odds are good that everything will stay on track.

 10. Utilize CAQH

 The Coalition for Affordable Quality Healthcare (CAQH) has a uniform credentialing program, and physicians who regularly update and attest with CAQH find credentialing and recredentialing much easier.
 Encourage your providers to stay up to date and, as you pursue new hires down the road, ask candidates about CAQH to see if their diligence could simplify the onboarding process.

 Credentialing physicians may often feel burdensome, but it is an important part of the healthcare system.
 Taking the time to set up a thorough system for filing a physician credentialing application will reduce unnecessary delays and avoid costly mistakes.
 Faster, more efficient credentialing means your healthcare practice’s new physicians will be able to treat patients sooner, improving patient care and providing a boost to your revenue.